miamtech/miam-sdk/README.md

 #### Build and import

-CI/CD is not setup yet and the built archived are not hosted anywhere.
+CI/CD is not setup yet and the built archives are not hosted anywhere.
 You will need to clone this repository and build the archive in production mode.

 run `./gradlew assembleXCFramework`